Drop-down list in Excel

 Conclusion

 Let’s assess what we have learned today!
-First, more and more people get to know and use the possibilities of data validation.
-Of these, the most common is the drop-down regulation, when we prescribe the input or choices of a roll-down menu that can be entered into a chosen cell.
+First, more and more people are getting to know and using the possibilities of data validation.
+The most common is the drop-down regulation, when we prescribe the input or choices of a roll-down menu that can be entered into a chosen cell.

-Do many people use the file, and everyone inputs the data differently?
-Only you can use it, but would you like to filter your own mistyping?
-Maybe you send the Excel table to partners, and you want to be sure they fill out the correct information.
+Do many people use the file, and does everyone input the data differently?
+Only you can use it, but would you like to filter your mistyping?
+Maybe you can send the Excel table to partners to ensure they fill out the correct information.
 Data validation is the solution to all these cases.
-Download the sample workbook!